bitcoinwords/bitcoinwords.github.io/_pages/submissions.md

       layout: single
       author_profile: true
 ---
-Crypto Words welcomes original research from a wide variety of fields, especially philosophy, politics, and economics, but also legal theory, history, literary criticism, and social or cultural analysis.
+*Crypto Words* welcomes original research from a wide variety of fields, especially philosophy, politics, and economics, but also legal theory, history, literary criticism, and social or cultural analysis.
 Submissions should be interesting to the crypto community, criticisms of crypto ideas are also welcome.
 Authors are expected to submit a polished and professional manuscript, essay, tweetstorm.
 Since this is a one man shop, submissions will be reviewed by the editor and he will use best judgement on whether or not to include the content in the quarterly journal.
 We also encourage debate with previously-published papers in the journal.
 A future goal is to create a list of standards or guidelines on what will be accepted.
-Day 1 publications will be based on the editors gut feeling.
+Day 1 publications will be based on gut feeling.

 Please send submissions via [email to the Editor](mailto:cryptowordsjournal@pm.me).